KyMel, Inc Board of Directors

 Janelle Kopshinsky, LCSW

 Janelle lives in Kansas City with her husband, Dan and is a Child and Family Therapist.
-She has been volunteering for Camp Hope since 2008.
+She started volunteering for Camp Hope since 2008 and is now the chairperson of the Camp SIBsational planning committee.
 Janelle earned a Bachelor’s of Science from Kansas State University and attended graduate school at the University of Kansas where she obtained her Master’s of Social Welfare in 2012.
 She completed a clinical, Play Therapy certification program after graduate school and values the role of play in exploring life’s events.
 She loves to travel, educating and advocating about early intervention, mental health practices and unwinding at Kauffman and Arrowhead Stadium.
-She’s a proud Kansas Citian, K-STATE Alumni [Once a Wildcat, Always a Wildcat] Camp Hope Heartland member, and Auntie to two, dashing Nephews and three, darling Nieces!
+She’s a proud Kansas Citian, K-STATE Alumni [Once a Wildcat, Always a Wildcat], KyMel Board member, and Auntie to two, dashing Nephews and three, darling Nieces!

 Judy has been attending camp since 1991.
 She serves as the Vice President Mission Integration for St. Joseph Health, St. Mary.
 She currently lives in Victorville, CA; located ½ way between Las Vegas and Los Angeles along with her three cats.
 Judy is an avid Kansas State University Wildcat fan and bleeds PURPLE!!